 - Automatic Round-Up Investments Are Convenient and Low-Friction.
 Acorns’ round-up system is the definition of “set it and forget it” investing — you invest your spare change as it’s accumulated, with no direct action required on your part.
 For people with limited funds to invest and little time to schedule transfers, this is a huge time- and stress-saver.

 - Low Ongoing Fees for Larger Accounts.
-Acorns’ top monthly fee is $3 ($36 per year), plus ETF expense ratios that typically range from 0.05% to 0.15%.
-On a $100,000 balance, that works out to 0.036% plus 0.15% on the high end, or 0.186% max.
+Acorns’ top monthly fee is $5 ($60 per year), plus ETF expense ratios that typically range from 0.05% to 0.15%.
+On a $100,000 balance, that works out to 0.06% plus 0.15% on the high end, or 0.21% max.
 This is much lower than traditional advisory accounts, whose management fees can exceed 1%.
-It’s also slightly lower than competing automated advisors such as Betterment, whose fees can range up to 0.35%.
+It’s also slightly lower than competing automated advisors such as Betterment.

 - No Minimums.
 Acorns doesn’t believe in minimums.
-You don’t have to worry about a minimum account funding amount or transfer amount.
+You don’t have to worry about a minimum account funding amount, ongoing minimum balance, or minimum inbound transfer amount.
 In fact, the platform is built around the concept of micro-investing, and the round-up feature necessarily involves sub-$1 transfers.
 Some competing automated investing platforms, including Wealthfront, have minimum opening deposits (Wealthfront’s is $500).

 - Found Money Delivers Robust Cash Back Without the Credit Card.
 Found Money is basically a cash-back credit card without the credit card.
 It’s a great way for consumers who don’t use credit cards due to personal preference or credit issues to earn a reliable return on everyday spending — up to 10%, which is actually far better than most cash-back rewards credit cards.